Quasinormal modes of tensor perturbation in Kaluza-Klein black hole for Einstein-Gauss-Bonnet gravity

 \section{Acknowledgement}

 We are grateful to Yi-Fu Cai for helpful discussions.
 This work was supported in part by the National Natural Science Foundation of China with grants No.12075232, No.12247103 and No.11961131007.
 This work is also supported by the Fundamental Research Funds for the Central Universities under Grant No.WK2030000036, and Grant NO.WK2030000044.
+This work is supported by the National Key R\&D Program of China Grant No. 2022YFC2204603.
 Part of numerics were operated on the computer clusters {\it LINDA} \& {\it JUDY} in the particle cosmology group at USTC.